ChanTsune/LicenseToolsPlusPlugin/README.md

-# LicenseToolsPluginExtension
+# LicenseToolsPluginPlus

-This plugin used `https://github.com/cortinico/kotlin-gradle-plugin-template` for template.
+This plugin used [cortinico/kotlin-gradle-plugin-template](https://github.com/cortinico/kotlin-gradle-plugin-template) for a template.